amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

     )
 );

-//And intercept a specific crumb and modify it... array_walk( $crumbs, function( &$value, $key ) {
+//And intercepting a specific crumb to modify it... array_walk( $crumbs, function( &$value, $key ) {

     if ( 'something' == $value['slug'] ) {